ariard/lightning-rfc/12-offer-encoding.md

 There are two basic payment flows supported by BOLT 12:

 The general user-pays-merchant flow is:
-1. A merchant publishes an *offer*, such as on a web page or a QR code.
+1. A merchant publishes an *offer* ("send me money"), such as on a web page or a QR code.
 2. Every user requests a unique *invoice* over the lightning network using an *invoice_request* message.
 3. The merchant replies with the *invoice*.
 4. The user makes a payment to the merchant indicated by the invoice.

 The merchant-pays-user flow (e.g. ATM or refund):
-1. The merchant provides a user-specific *invoice_request* in a webpage or QR code, with an amount (for a refund, also a reference to the to-be-refunded invoice).
+1. The merchant provides a user-specific *offer* ("take my money") in a webpage or QR code, with an amount (for a refund, also a reference to the to-be-refunded invoice).
-2. A user sends an *invoice* for the amount in the *invoice_request* (for a refund, a proof that they requested the original)
+2. A user sends an *invoice* for the amount in the *offer* (for a refund, a proof that they requested the original)
 3. The merchant makes a payment to the user indicated by the invoice.